JSX Attributes: className and htmlFor Guide

 <div class="active">Current Status</div>

-In HTML, the <label> element's for attribute is used to associate it with a form input, improving accessibility.
+In HTML, the <label> element's for attribute associates the label with a form input, improving accessibility.
+In React, you must use htmlFor because for is a reserved keyword used for loops.

 import React from 'react';